- Monroe One

 My student is a senior; will there be a graduation?

 Yes, we do hold a graduation ceremony.
-To attend their home district graduation please contact them directly.
+For information on attending their home district graduation, please contact the home district directly.

 Q & A for Staff